 If you are trying to get your partner pregnant, there are a few things you can do to keep your sperm in the best possible health.
 Switch to boxer shorts, keep the laptop on the desktop, and go jogging instead of bike riding and stay out of the hot tub or ultra hot baths.
 Sperm needs to be at two degrees below body temperature and you need to keep it cool to stay healthy.

 - Start A Healthy Diet: Your pregnancy dietary habits influence your baby’s health right from the get go.
 Following a balanced, nutritious diet will influence your fetus’ health and shape their tastes too.
 Stay active too.
 You should aim for at least 30 minutes of rigorous exercise at least three times per week.
 (Related article: Pregnancy Diet: Dos And Don’ts)

 - Pregnancy Vitamins: You’ll also want to start taking a prenatal vitamin with folic acid—a B vitamin that prevents brain and neural-tube birth defects.
 Studies estimate that approximately 20 of pregnant women have a vitamin and mineral deficiency.
 Pregnancy vitamins work best if you take it before you conceive and in the early days of pregnancy.
 (Related article: Prenatal Vitamins For A Healthy Pregnancy)

-- No Alcohol Or Smoking: Most people don’t realize it when they first become pregnant, so refrain from smoking cigarettes, drinking alcohol, taking drugs, or smoking cigarettes when you’re trying to conceive.
+- No Alcohol Or Smoking: Most people don’t realize it when they first become pregnant, so refrain from smoking cigarettes, drinking alcohol or taking drugs when you’re trying to conceive.
 (Related article: Why You Shouldn’t Drink Wine When You’re Pregnant)

 - Talk To your Doctor: Even prescriptions may be harmful to your developing baby, so be sure to speak to your doctor when you’re ready to start a family.